-Dopamine is one of the neurotransmitters responsible for the feelings of pleasure and enjoyment you get when you do something that is fun, something that feels good or something that is pleasurable.
+Dopamine is one of the neurotransmitters responsible for the feelings of pleasure and enjoyment which result from doing something that is fun or pleasurable.
 Crystal meth ramps up dopamine’s normal production volume and floods the body’s receptors.
-The result is an exhilarating, all-encompassing high – and it’s much more intense and long lasting than a natural dopamine high.
+The result is an exhilarating, all-encompassing high, which is more intense and long lasting than a natural dopamine high.

-Eating an ice cream cone or exercising to the point where you achieve a natural high are both examples of everyday activities that could cause the body to release dopamine.
-And as you might imagine with both of these activities, dopamine also provides positive reinforcement – so that you’ll want to repeat the pleasurable activity again and again.
+Eating an ice cream cone or exercising to the point where a natural high is achieved are both examples of everyday activities that could cause the body to release dopamine.
+Moreover, dopamine provides positive reinforcement so that you’ll want to repeat the pleasurable activity again and again.

 But for many meth users, the naturally occurring dopamine high just isn’t enough anymore.
-And even worse – your body slowly produces less dopamine on its own when you use crystal meth, since your body now relies on crystal meth for its dopamine supply.
+Even worse, the body gradually produces less dopamine on its own as crystal meth use continues, since the body now relies on crystal meth for its dopamine supply.

-As a result, sudden withdrawal from crystal meth often brings on an excruciating depression.
-This depression is so deep and dark that users will do almost anything to avoid it – making recovery extremely difficult and relapse common.
+As a result, sudden withdrawal from crystal meth often brings on severe depression.
+Users will seek the drug again to avoid it, making recovery extremely difficult and relapse common.
 By seeking appropriate treatment, however, users can be properly supported through recovery with the resources that can help them succeed.

 If you are addicted to crystal meth, help is available.

-Successful treatment of crystal meth addiction typically includes counseling, medication, family education, structured lifestyle support and behavioral therapy.
-Treatment and rehabilitation has helped thousands of individuals recover from meth addiction, and it’s possible for you to recover, too.
+Successful treatment of crystal meth addiction typically includes counseling, medication, family education, structured lifestyle support, and behavioral therapy.
+Treatment and rehabilitation has helped thousands of individuals recover from meth addiction.

 Types of Crystal Meth Treatment Programs

-- Many standard crystal meth rehabilitation programs offer both inpatient/residential and outpatient addiction treatment.
+- Standard crystal meth rehabilitation programs offer both inpatient/residential and outpatient addiction treatment.
 These programs are the best options for those on limited budgets.
-Unlike outpatient rehab, inpatient rehab is full time and is often recommended in cases of long-standing or relatively severe addictions.
-Those who also struggle with coexisting medical or mental health conditions are also well advised to seek inpatient rehab.
+Unlike outpatient rehab, inpatient rehab is full time and is often recommended in cases of long-standing or severe addictions.
+Those who also struggle with coexisting medical or mental health conditions are well advised to seek inpatient rehab.

-- Executive rehab programs are in many cases a variant of luxury programs – except that they also provide the resources and program structure that allow busy professionals to maintain an active involvement in the work place throughout the recovery process.
+- Executive rehab programs are similar to luxury programs except that they also provide the resources and program structure that allow busy professionals to maintain an active involvement in the workplace throughout the recovery process.

 Ongoing Recovery Support Groups

-Throughout your recovery process – and even after you’ve completed your rehab program – many individuals find they can more reliably maintain sobriety when they join a recovery support group.
-Some of these support groups include “12-step” groups that promote cognitive behavioral techniques for relapse prevention and recovery maintenance while participants work the steps.
-These steps emphasize recovering by relying on a higher power and making relational amends, among other things.
-A couple examples of 12-step support groups include:
+Throughout the recovery process, and even after the program’s completion, many individuals find they can maintain sobriety better when they join a recovery support group.
+Some of these support groups include “12-step” programs that promote cognitive behavioral techniques for relapse prevention and recovery maintenance while participants work the steps.
+These steps emphasize recovering by relying on a higher power and mending relationships, Examples of 12-step support groups are :

 Find a Rehab Program Near You

-If you have any questions you’d like to discuss – or if you’d like help finding a crystal meth rehabilitation program that can help you achieve sobriety – contact us today at 1-888-744-0789.
+If you have any questions you’d like to discuss, or if you’d like help finding a crystal meth rehabilitation program that can help you achieve sobriety, contact us today at 1-888-744-0789 Who Answers?.
 We can match you up to a program that is a good fit for you and help you achieve the healthy, happy life you’re after.

 - Lorvick, J., Bourgois, P., Wenger, L., Arreola, S., Lutnick, A., Wechsberg, W. (2012).
 Sexual pleasure and sexual risk among women who use methamphetamine: a mixed methods study.
 Int J Drug Policy, 23(5), 385-92.